oniatsu/HotSwitch/_index.html/chunk3.md

 # In a blink of an eye

-You may use `Command+Tab` for default window switcher of Mac OS X, otherwise, use Mission Control or Dock and move pointer and click a window.
+You may use `Command+Tab` for default window switcher of OS X, otherwise, use Mission Control or Dock and move pointer and click a window.
 However, these ways are not smart.

 That is because you have to look, recognize and find where the target window you want to activate is.